$\alpha$Surf: Implicit Surface Reconstruction for Semi-Transparent and Thin Objects with Decoupled Geometry and Opacity: Evaluation

 \section{Evaluation}

-We quantitatively and qualitatively evaluate our method on an extended version of the NeRF synthetic dataset~\cite{nerf}, with 8 additional objects with delicate and thin structures, and 8 objects with semi-transparent materials.
-We also show qualitative comparison on challenging real-world scenes from the LLFF dataset~\cite{llff} and captured by our own.
-We compare with recent SDF optimization methods including NeuS~\cite{neus} and HFS~\cite{HFS}, and both density level set and depth extracted geometry from Plenoxels~\cite{plenoxels} and MipNeRF360~\cite{mipnerf360}.
+We quantitatively and qualitatively evaluate our method on an extended version of the NeRF synthetic dataset~\cite{nerf}, with 8 additional objects with delicate and thin structures, and 8 objects with translucent materials.
+We also show a qualitative comparison on challenging real-world scenes containing translucent surfaces.
+We compare with recent SDF optimization methods including NeuS~\cite{neus} and HFS~\cite{HFS}, and NeRF-based methods including Plenoxels~\cite{plenoxels} and MipNeRF360~\cite{mipnerf360}.